 While we were installing the roof framing, she commented, "The framing is a bit flimsy, are you going to install braces to strengthen them.

 I stopped here and stalled doing the front and the doors.
 What brief discussions we had indicated to me that I was in for big trouble in selecting the material and how to do it.
 I didn't know what to do and then you came through.
 Thank you, thank you, thank you.
 The timing couldn't have been much better.
 It goes to show that even bad events can lead to some good, at least from my prospective.
 One of our relatives was scheduled for an operation and ask that one of us come to help out.
 Since our relative was a female, we decided it would probably be best if she went.
-We made arrangements for her three-week trip.
+We made the arrangements for her three-week trip.

-You may think that I exaggerate, but if anything, I believe that I have left much out.
+You may think that I exaggerated, but if anything, I believe that I have left much out.

 An epilogue, of sorts, to this story.